JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 Soon enough, Goofy disappeared out the front door of the theater and so did the rest of us.

+Walking back to the subway after the encounter was just as creepy and odd as it was walking to the theater.
+We passed Nathan’s and my dad asked if I was hungry and I shook my head “No!” and with that we headed back to the D train and back home to Brighton Beach.

 ***

 *Going to See the Shaggy DA in Times Square in the 1970s with My Dad (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*